Python Lecture Part 1 - Python's Philosophy and Design Principles

 # - CPU SIMD instruction layer (vector operations)

-Users write Python syntax but the actual computation runs highly optimized C code.
-Getting both Python's convenience and C's performance.
+You write Python syntax, but the actual computation runs highly optimized C code.
+You get Python's convenience and C's performance at the same time.

-The same task can be performed at different layers depending on needs:
+The same task can be done at different levels depending on what you need.

 numbers = [1, 2, 3, 4, 5]